0%

 Palladian windows

 The Palladian window is derived from the work of exalted Renaissance architect Andrea Palladio.
-The Palladian design is usually a large panel embellished by an arched top and two smaller side panels.
+The Palladian design usually features a large panel embellished with an arched top and two smaller side panels.

 Best for: The purpose of a Palladian window is to draw attention—it’s meant to be a main focal point in the home.
 Install a Palladian window in a living room, dining room, or lavish office for the best effect.